gsilano/BebopS/README.md

 The authors are grateful to the [LARICS Lab](https://larics.fer.hr/larics), University of Zagreb, for the initial work done to make the platform compatible with the latest changes to the RotorS package.
 Here the link to them [sofware repositry](https://github.com/larics/mmuav_gazebo).
 The software platform is an extract of the work carried out for the industrial challenge of the 26th Mediterranean Conference on Control and Automation (MED’18) in which the authors took part ([here the link](https://ieeexplore.ieee.org/document/8667511) to the conference report).

-Installation Instructions - Ubuntu 18.04 with ROS Melodic
+Installation Instructions - Ubuntu 18.04 with ROS Melodic and Gazebo 9
 ---------------------------------------------------------
 To use the code developed and stored in this repository some preliminary actions are needed.
 They are listed below.